2 children missing from Markham found safe

 Washington's relatives declined to comment before the children were found Thursday, but his mother said "these kids need to come home, this is where they live."

-An Amber Alert was issued at about 10 p.m.
-Wednesday and billboards with the children's pictures were put up.

-"Known acquaintances, anything like that, if they're listening right now, help us with this investigation cause at the end of the day someone has lost their life from a potential domestic-related incident and he's not even here to give us his version of event," Chief Sanders said.
+Washington's sister said the family did not know where the children were while the Amber Alert was active.

 Police said Roby and Washington were still married.
-Her family said she left the state to get away from Washington, but the courts forced her to come back to Illinois with the children.
+Her family said she left the state to get away from Washington, but the courts forced her to return to Illinois.